zd3nik/aperft/README.md

 Each square that is attacked by a slider knows which square the attacking slider(s) are on.
 The attacker squares are stored according to the direction of their attack, this makes clearing/updating the from square in any direction very trivial.

 It's slightly slower than `aperft` but the attack maps would be very useful in a real chess engine.
-It's also possible that tweaking the move generation routines to better take advantage of the attack maps could bring bpeft performance up to par with `aperft`, maybe even surpass it.
+It's also possible that tweaking the move generation routines to better take advantage of the attack maps could bring `bperft` performance up to par with `aperft`, maybe even surpass it.

 Example test run on Intel® Core™ i5-5200U CPU @ 2.20GHz